Dark matter scattering in astrophysical media: collective effects: White dwarfs

 where $E_F$ is the electron Fermi energy, $v_F$ is the Fermi velocity, and $r_s$ is the `typical distance' between electrons, defined via $n_e^{-1} = \frac{4}{3}\pi r_s^3$.
 This ratio being small corresponds to interactions acting as a small perturbation~\cite{raffelt_stars}.\footnote{This in contrast to the situation in e.g.\ metals, where this ratio is typically $\sim 2-3$~\cite{10.1515/9781400837021}.
 The electron gas in a metal can still be analyzed in terms of weakly-interacting quasi-particles with renormalized parameters, using Fermi liquid theory~\cite{girvin}.} The leading-order formulae for the contribution to $\Pi^{AA}(Q)$ from a degenerate fermion gas are given in Appendix~\ref{app_degen_gas} --- as far as we are aware, the exact forms for the leading-order self-energy that we present have not been derived previously.

 The contribution to $\Pi^{AA}(Q)$ from the ions is somewhat more complicated, since Coulomb interactions are strong enough to make the ions form a lattice~\cite{raffelt_stars}; approximating them as a free, non-relativistic gas will not always be viable.
-In particular, for $q_0$ smaller than the lattice band gap, we expect the ion contribution to the imaginary part to vanish as incoming DM cannot transfer sufficient energy to excite ions above the lattice band gap.
+In particular, for $q_0$ smaller than the lattice band gap (which for our nominal parameters will be $\OO(50 \keV)$~\cite{shapiro}), we expect the ion contribution to the imaginary part to vanish as incoming DM cannot transfer sufficient energy to excite ions above the lattice band gap.
 Additionally, for $q$ comparable to lattice scales, the self-energy will be non-isotropic, since the lattice picks out preferred directions.

 One could treat the ion lattice properly via e.g.\ a density functional theory calculation, of the type performed in~\cite{10.1103/PhysRevD.101.055004,2102.09567}.
 Here, we will work with simpler approximations.
 For large momentum transfers, we will treat the ions as a free, dilute, non-relativistic gas (see Appendix~\ref{app_dnr}).
 For small momentum transfers, we will use the zero-velocity approximation $\Pi_L(Q) \simeq \omega_i^2 Q^2 / q_0^2$, where $\omega_i^2 \equiv e^2 Z_i^2 n_i / m_i$ is the ion plasma frequency, with $Z_i$ the ion charge, $n_i$ the ion number density, and $m_i$ the ion mass (this will be valid for $q$ much smaller than inverse lattice scales, and $q_0$ much smaller than the lattice band gap).
 This is how the ion lattice in a metal is treated in basic condensed-matter calculations for longitudinal excitations in metals~\cite{ashcroft}.
 Figure~\ref{fig_wdhv} shows the resulting scattering rates for different kinds of heavy vector mediators\footnote{These rates are computed by numerical integration of Eq.~\eqref{eq_glqq0}, with $\Imag \Pi^X_L(Q)$ computed using the formulae given in Appendix~\ref{app_vse}.
 The $\Pi^{XX}$ and $\Pi^{XA}$ contributions are computed analogously to $\Pi^{AA}$.}, where for DM masses $m_\chi \ge 25 \MeV$ we use the free ion gas approximation, while for $m_\chi \le 45 \MeV$ we use the zero-velocity approximation.
 In the overlap regimes, the different curves match up well enough (to within $\sim 1\%$) that the difference is invisible on the plot, suggesting that a proper treatment of the ion lattice would also show similar behaviour.